-- The trainer scores the answers of the individual learners against the pre-set answers. - The learners get maximum marks for answers that are similar in meaning and context to the pre-set answers and organized in analytical framework e.g., table format, hierarchy etc., to quote facts, compare and contrast different approaches or theories, and evaluate real-life applications supported by examples. - The trainer registers the scores of the assessment.
+- The trainer scores the answers of the individual learners against the pre-set answers. - The learners get marks for answers that are similar in meaning and context to the pre-set answers - The trainer registers the scores of the assessment.